johnnyreilly/structured-data-seo-and-react/README.md

 ![screenshot of JSON-LD section transformed into a JavaScript Object Literal](images/single-structured-data-as-JSON.png)

 If we look at the `@type` property we can see it's a `"Recipe"`.
 This means it's an example of the https://schema.org/Recipe schema.
 If we look further at the `headline` property, it reads `"Best ever chocolate brownies recipe"`.
 That matches up with headline that was displayed in the search results.

-This gives us a sense of what the various search engines are using as they categorise the page, and we understand exactly what is powering the carousel in the Google search results.
+Now we have a sense of what the various search engines are using as they categorise the page, and we understand exactly what is powering the carousel in the Google search results.

 Incidentally, there's a special name for this "carousel"; it is a "rich result".
 A rich result is a search result singled out for special treatment when it is displayed.
 Google provide a [Rich Results Test tool](https://search.google.com/test/rich-results) which allows you to validate if a site provides structured data which is eligible to be featured in rich results.
 We'll make use of this later.